hmcts/design-system/app/views/content/hmcts-a-z/README.md

 When the decision that is issued by a tribunal is cancelled after being successfully challenged from a legal perspective.

 For citizens:
-Use with explanation
+Use with explanation.

 ### Specified amount of money

 Explanation:
-Fixed amount of money
+Fixed amount of money.

 For citizens:
-Use with explanation
+Fixed amount of money.

 ### Statement of reasons

 Explanation:
-A summary of the reasons for how a decision was made, written by a judge.
+A summary of the reasons a decision was made, written by a judge.

 For citizens:
-Use with explanation
+Use with explanation.